CESNET/eduroam-icinga/doc/icinga2_setup.md

 ## icinga2 setup
-Icinga2 is set up on server ermon2.cesnet.cz.
+Icinga 2 is set up on server ermon2.cesnet.cz.
 The server is running Debian stretch (9.4).
-Icinga2 has been installed from official icinga2 package repositories ([documentation](https://www.icinga.com/docs/icinga2/latest/doc/02-getting-started/#package-repositories)).
+Icinga 2 has been installed from official icinga2 package repositories ([documentation](https://www.icinga.com/docs/icinga2/latest/doc/02-getting-started/#package-repositories)).
 To add package repositories do:

 ```